evert/evert.github.com/_posts/2014/2014-03-31-new-sabredav-website.md

 If you've ever had to do any HTML layouts (and I'm sure you have, and will again), do yourself a favor and [learn about it][4]!

+Everything was also writting from the ground up using `box-sizing: border-box`, which makes the css math a lot easier as well.

 Thanks!
 -------